 The community education staff and advisory council provides several programs to all of the elementary students.
-Information about each of these programs is distributed to the students several weeks before the program begins.
-These activities include volleyball, soccer, football, and basketball, wrestling and summer activities.
+Information about each of these programs is distributed digitally through the Peachjar app to all students/families with an email address in the district skyward system.
+Information and registration can be found on the Community Education website: www.bemidjicommunityed.com.
+These activities include recreational sports, art, music and other enrichment opportunities and summer activities for all ages.
+For more information please call 218-333-3284.